gaanon/recipes/cakes/banana_peanut_muffins.md

 # Notes

-It wasn't very tasty, add more banana and peanut butter, maybe skip the cinnamon
+It wasn't very tasty, add more banana and peanut butter, maybe skip the cinnamon, more sugar